×

 Can I use “and family” when addressing a widow?

-Does a widower have a special title like a widow?
+Does a widower have a special title?

-What if a widow has reverted to her maiden name?
+What if she uses her maiden name?

 Related Post